 The Lamina comes with the sturdy compression sack seen here.
 It does a great job compressing the bag but weighs an ounce or more than some other sacks.

 Although synthetic insulation doesn't always offer the best performance in weight or packed size, it has substantial versatility benefits.
-In wet conditions, the Lamina's Thermal.Q insulation easily beats down by maintaining up to 50% of its warmth even when soaked.
-This bag's useable temperature range, however, is diminished by its ¾-length zipper and lack of a neck baffle.
+In wet conditions, the Lamina's Thermal.Q insulation easily beats down feathers by maintaining up to 50% of its warmth even when soaked.
+This bag's usable temperature range, however, is diminished by its ¾-length zipper and lack of a neck baffle.
 This means it's likely to feel less than comfortable on the hottest or coldest 3-season days.

 This bag has a great anti-snag zipper slide and convenient pull tabs that are easy to locate in the dark.

 Features and Design

 The Lamina has a fairly basic mummy bag design.
 It doesn't have a neck baffle to seal heat in or a stash pocket to store your headlamp.
 Its hood and overall dimensions are also pretty spartan.
 One feature we really like though is its zipper.
 It has an anti-snag slide and convenient pull tabs on the inside and outside of the bag.